monktastic/blog/pages/metaphysics/quantum-woo.md

 >
 > -- [Caltech physicist] Sean Carroll

-You shall soon appreciate their hostility.
+I hope to help you appreciate the source of that hostility.

 ---

-In the most commonly presented formulation of quantum mechanics, there are two rules according to which a quantum state can evolve:
+In the most commonly presented formulation of quantum mechanics, there are two rules according to which a quantum state can evolve.
+Don't worry if you don't understand all the words yet:

 1. "Normally," it faithfully adheres to the Schrodinger equation, according to linear, deterministic dynamics.